alexiscordova/sony/src/packages/modules/gallery-g2-g3/README.md

 ### JSON files

+* camera-overflow.json
+* gallery-compare-standalone.json
+* gallery-comparetool.json
+* gallery-favorites.json
-* default.json
+* gallery-g2-g3-cybershot.json
 * gallery-g2-g3-tv.json
+* gallery-g3-cybershot-accessories.json
 * gallery-no-pricing.json
-* camera-overflow.json

-The `gallery-g3-accessories.html.jade` uses a different (but similar) json file.

-* gallery-g3-accessories.json
+#### Sticky Tabs
+The sticky tabs seen at the top of some galleries are defined by the `tabs` property.
+Each tab object has an `icon`, which is an icon prefixed with "fonticon-40-"; a `label`, which is displayed beneath the icon; and a `slug`, which is used to link the tab to the tab pane.

 #### The Gallery JSON object